shine-spike/Restaurant-App/phase1/README.txt

 This program takes input in from the file "config/events.txt".
 The format to enter events, as well as sample events are stored int the file, and the format can also be found at the bottom of this file for redundancy,

-This file also uses the three configuration files "employees.txt", "menus.txt", and "ingredients.txt", these files configure the lists of employees, the menus, and the ingredients that the restaurant has respectively.
+This program also uses the three configuration files "config/employees.txt", "config/menus.txt", and "config/ingredients.txt", these files configure the lists of employees, the menus, and the ingredients that the restaurant has respectively.
 The format to add lines to these files is also stored in those files, and is stored at the bottom of this file for redundancy.

+Output for the program goes to "log.txt", and shows how each event is processed, as it is processed.
+As well as to "requests.txt", and when orders are ready, or the bill is requested, it is logged, as well as printed to screen.

 #### events.txt ####